cncf/velocity/docs/cncf_chart_creation.md

 - `PG_PASS=... ./update_cncf_projects_commits.rb 2023-01-01 2024-01-01`.

+You can consider removing `CNCF` project as it is not a real `CNCF` project but internal CNCF foundation orgs analysis entry.

-Make a copy of the [google sheet](https://docs.google.com/spreadsheets/d/1uDIQywu3itQEkxN3rEzvJgydl1Q5gTw5YFOdSMWSc30/edit?usp=sharing).
+Make a copy of the [google sheet](https://docs.google.com/spreadsheets/d/1wEnJ9OD_M4J3guZOccIVy_8OOQCX-tsgZOefK0TQ5bY/edit?usp=sharing).

 Put results of the analysis into a file and import the data in the 'Data' sheet in cell H1.
 File -> Import -> Upload -> in the Import location section, select the radio button called 'Replace data at selected cell', click Import data